drexlerd/Loki/README.md

 The examples illustrate best practises on how to use Loki.

-The first examples shows how to get the ownership semantics correct.
+The first examples shows incorrect handling of the ownership semantics.
+The example is supposed to crash when trying to print the domain for the second time.

 ```console
 ./build/examples/undefined_behavior